computer-science-with-applications/book/src/data_structures/lists/index.rst

-As the client of a function, you need to be mindful that when you pass a list as a parameter to a function any changes made inside the function will affect the original list.
+As the client of a function, you need to be mindful that when you pass a list as a parameter to a function any changes made inside the function to the parameter will affect the original list.
 If you write a function that, like ``scale``, modifies a list in-place, make sure this behavior is properly documented so that anyone using the function is aware that the list that they are passing to the function will be modified.
 In